thatLeaflet/my-snaps/README.md

 Maintained by me [here](https://github.com/thatLeaflet/librewolf-snap).

 It's working well, but
+* it's not in the Snap Store, so no automatic upgrades
-* this is a security critical app, but I may not update it in a timely manner and may have security issues as I'm neither a browser or snap expert
+*  I'm neither a browser or snap expert, so may have security issues
   * but in theory has better sandboxing than flatpak version
 * has a limited set of permissions (but still home directory access for Downloads folder access, can be disabled through snap command)